 - In return you will receive a biannual newsletter showing how your money has been spent

-- You will receive invitations to OKMT concerts and special events when these are possible again
+- You will receive invitations to OKMT concerts and special events

 - With your consent, we will list your name to thank you on our website.